brimdata/super/book/src/super-sql/types/null.md

 ---

-_Missing values are not null values_
+_Error values are not null values_

 ```mdtest-spq
 # spq